lino-framework/book/docs/admin/preview.rst

 Preview sites
 ======================

-This document explains why and how to set up and use a separate :term:`preview site` and manage releases for bigger Lino production sites with many users.
+This document explains why and how to set up and use a separate :term:`preview site` to manage releases on bigger Lino :term:`production sites <production site>`.
 See also :doc:`/admin/upgrade` for one-step upgrades on smaller sites.
 See :doc:`/dev/datamig` for technical background information.

 .. contents::